KinjalDas/Location_To_Climate_API/README.md

 # Location_To_Climate_API

 This API is used for converting location name as a string to the respective locality's weather data.
-Import "main.driver(place,date="<date in string format>",type_of_forecast="<Any one from 1 to 4 in string format>") from package "LocationToCliamteAPI".
+Import module main from package LocationToWeatherAPI.
+Call main.driver(place,date="<date in string format>",type_of_forecast="<Any one from 1 to 4 in string format>").
 You can pass ANY ONE OF the keyword arguments - Date in "YYYY-MM-DD" format/ forecast type required ('1' for today {Default Selection}, '2' for monthly,'3' for 5-day and '4' for 10-day).
 We are relying on APIs used by weather.com internally for extracting the respective data.

 For ex:<br/>